engineering-collaboration/book/docs/book/anatomy-of-a-code-change/tbd.md

 Release branches within the context of TBD do not refer to a single parallel branch that releases are merged into.
 A release branch is a reference to a commit within the main branch.
 We discuss release branches in detail in [Release Mechanisms]().

-While development branches merge back into main, a release branch is never merged and is expected to be eventually abandoned and marked as stale.
+While development branches merge back into main, a release branch is never merged and is expected to be <!-- vale write-good.Weasel = NO -->eventually<!-- vale write-good.Weasel = YES --> abandoned and marked as stale.

 ## Feature flags